Click here for the updated QR Code handout for quick access to this page.

 Covid-19 Vaccine, Testing & General Information

-- Scheduling NOW: 16 and older (Please Note– Pfizer is currently the only vaccine approved for use in those 16 & 17, so you will need to schedule those appointments where Pfizer is being offered).
+Scheduling NOW: 12 and older (Please Note– Pfizer is currently the only vaccine approved for use in those 12 and up, so you will need to schedule those appointments where Pfizer is being offered).

 - Schedule Online:

 - Vaccine Administration Management System (VAMS): Click here to schedule an appointment through VAMS.

 - Hartford HealthCare: To make an appointment online, click here.